orf/gping/readme.md

             'magenta', 'cyan', 'gray', 'dark-gray', 'light-red', 'light-green', 'light-yellow', 'light-blue', 'light- magenta', 'light-cyan', and 'white'
+        --horizontal-margin <horizontal-margin>    Horizontal margin around the graph (left and right) [default: 0] --region <region>...
+            Shortcut to test Cloud region for performance.
+The region can be City name like aws:singapore or region name like aws:ap-southeast-3.
-        --horizontal-margin <horizontal-margin>    Horizontal margin around the graph (left and right) [default: 0] --vertical-margin <vertical-margin>        Vertical margin around the graph (top and bottom) [default: 1] -n, --watch-interval <watch-interval>
+        --vertical-margin <vertical-margin>        Vertical margin around the graph (top and bottom) [default: 1] -n, --watch-interval <watch-interval>
             Watch interval seconds (provide partial seconds like '0.5').
 Default for ping is 0.2, default for cmd is 0.5.

 ARGS:
     <hosts-or-commands>...
 Hosts or IPs to ping, or commands to run if --cmd is provided.
+Can use cloud
+                              shorthands like aws:eu-west-1.
 ```